-Active Stability Control (ASC) employs sensors that monitor the grip of each tire.
-If a wheel begins to slip, the system communicates with the anti-lock brake system to apply the brakes to the wheels with the most traction.
+Active Stability Control (ASC)3 employs a series of sensors that constantly monitor the grip of each tire.
+If a wheel begins to slip, ASC automatically communicates with the Anti-lock Braking System (ABS) to help you maintain control of the vehicle in just about any situation.

-In addition to six standard airbags7-including front, front-seat-mounted, and side-curtain airbags-the Outlander adds a seventh underneath the driver's side dashboard.
-Designed to stabilize your lower body and knees during certain types of frontal collisions, it provides an extra level of protection when you need it most.
+In addition to six standard airbags4including front, front-seat-mounted, and side-curtain airbagsMirage adds a seventh underneath the driver's side dashboard.
+It's designed to stabilize your lower body during certain frontal collisions, providing an extra level of protection when you need it.

 1 Manufacturer's Suggested Retail Price.
 Excludes destination/handling, tax, title, license etc. Retailer price, terms and vehicle availability may vary.
 See your Mitsubishi retailer for details.